kirby-deprecated-plugins/kirby-shortcode/readme.md

 ### Example 2 - Greetings

 This example includes parameters and content.
 See [getParameter and getContent](#getParameter and getContent) for more info.

+As you can see in the example, you can use nested shortcodes, markdown and even Kirbytags in the shortcode content.

 ```text
 [greetings firstname="Peter" lastname="Parker"]